What are genes?

 Examples of tests used for prenatal screening include:

 - First-trimester screening (first part of integrated screening).

 - Triple or quad screening (second part of integrated screening).

 If prenatal screening shows an increased risk of problems, other tests may be done.
 These include:

 Shortly after birth, a blood sample is taken from a newborn to screen for diseases such as phenylketonuria (PKU) and congenital hypothyroidism.
+Sensors may be placed on the newborn's hand and foot to check the amount of oxygen in the blood.
 This type of testing is important, because treatment is available to improve the health of the child.
 All provinces and territories require screening for the most common genetic disorders, but availability for other, less common disorders varies.